cooldracula/zcash-stack/docs/class-1-sync.md

 ##  _What_ does it mean to host a Zcash "node"?

-A *Zcash "node"* is the term for the primary infrastructure component in the Zcash network.
+A *Zcash "node"* is the term for the primary ructure component in the Zcash network.
 They are called nodes because they make up a network of bidirectionally communicating networked software applications called *servers* that implement the [Zcash protocol specification](https://zips.z.cash/protocol/protocol.pdf).

 ### Types of Zcash nodes